avivshalom1/Una/projects/src/spaceship/README.md

 ## Database Connection

 The game connects to a MySQL database to store the player scores.
 The database connection details are in the code.
+Install the MySQL client: Ensure that you have the MySQL client installed on your computer.
+You can download the MySQL Community Edition from the official MySQL website (https://dev.mysql.com/downloads/) and select the appropriate version for your operating system.

 ## How to Run